1. Clean Hands = Clean Contacts

 - When inserting or removing contact lenses, use a mirror and do it in a well-lit room for maximum visibility.

-- When inserting contact lenses, use the opposite hand to lift the eyelid and the other hand to place the lens in the centre of the eye.
+- When inserting contact lenses, use the opposite hand to lift the eyelid and the other hand to place the lens in the center of the eye.

 - You can use eye drops to keep your eyes nice and moist whilst wearing contact lenses, just make sure they state that they are contact lens safe.